ZigzagAwaka/DQ3AP/README.md

 Make sure to always save the game before turning it off !

-If you check a location then turn off the game without saving (or reloading a previous save) then the location will be available to check again but actually checking it will have no effect since it was already checked by the Archipelago server.
+If you check a location then turn off the game without saving (or reloading a previous save) then the location will be available to check again but actually checking it will have no effect since it was already registered by the Archipelago server.

 If you receive an item then turn off the game without saving (or reloading a previous save) then the item will be lost (use Archipelago server admin commands to get it back).

-The game already perform some auto saves automatically when entering an area, so you can also reload the last auto save if you need it.
+The game already perform some auto saves automatically when you receive an item, so you can also reload the last auto save if you need it.

 ### Can I go back to previously explored areas ?